NorSC/supervisor-search/_supervisors/biju-issac.md

   \

-  NOTE: If you have any related project ideas in AI/ML or others, please feel free to discuss that with me.
+  NOTE: I am fine with doing any AI/ML project which looks at analysing a dataset in any field.
+If you have any related project ideas or others, please feel free to discuss that with me (email: biju.issac@northumbria.ac.uk).
 additional_details_msc: >-
   Please check this weblink for specific project details: https://www.bijuissac.com/ug-pg-projects\